mastodon/documentation/content/en/spec/activitypub.md

 * Notes are transformed into regular statuses.
 * Questions are transformed into a poll status.

 Some other Object types are converted as best as possible.
 The transformer uses `content` if available, or `name` if not, in order to generate status text.
 The `url` will be appended.
 The `summary` property will be used as the CW text.
+The `icon` will be used as a thumbnail.

 * Article
 * Page